The working principles of model-based GAs fall within the PAC framework: A mathematical theory of problem decomposition: Global Optima of Nearly Decomposable Problems with Bounded Difficulty Are PAC Learnable

-If the global optimum is PAC learnable, MSOs are also PAC learnable.
-Once the global optimum is obtained, one can check all pairwise epistases in polynomial time by perturbing alleles to construct the EG. Then all in-closures can be obtained in polynomial time as well, which correspond to MSOs (Theorem~\ref{thm:m=in}).

-However, that is not how MBGAs~\footnote{Here we mean model-building GAs.} work.
-Instead, it is quite the opposite: MBGAs build models to decompose the problems and then recombine chromosomes with promising partitions, possibly MSOs, to construct the optimum.
-In this section, we focus on how the model can be built and how the problem is decomposed.
-Specifically, we show that under certain conditions, the decomposition follows a topological order, MSOs are also PAC learnable, and bounded in-degree is sufficient to bound the decomposition difficulty.
+MBGAs build models to decompose the problems and then recombine chromosomes with promising partitions, possibly MSOs or SOs, to construct the optimum.
+In this section, we show that under certain conditions, SOs are PAC decidable.